Dominic Manzini had buckteeth and a penchant for cunnilingus.

 “Nothing,” she said.

-“Let’s pull over up there,” he called, pointing to a beach in the distance.
+“Let’s pull over up there,” he called, pointing to a pull off by the beach in the distance.
 “We can take a water break.”
 Dominic followed Colleen into the clearing and when she stopped her bike abruptly in front of him, he had to skid to the side to avoid hitting her.
-“I know something’s up, but I can’t know what it is if you don’t tell me,” he said, his voice choked.
-“I had imagined this day differently.
-I was going to bring you down here and tell you … I’m falling in love with you, Colleen.”

-She look at him briefly and then sent her gaze out over the lake.
+She looked at him briefly and then squinted, sending her gaze out over the lake.
 “I didn’t think I was your type,” she said.

 “You know when I asked you about having a secret,” she said, withdrawing her hand.
 “I don’t think you told me the real secret.”